 like i try to hold my breath. i hate it.

 Oi!
 Hey you!
-Will you check out my latest podcast episode which reviews the Warcraft movie"
+Will you check out my latest podcast episode that talks about Pokemon Go and Game of Thrones Season 7 theories!!"

 So after 10 pages, the most common issue is movement.